innov8s/first_repo/README.md

 # first_repo

-sample rest project
-and here is more
+sample rest project and here is more
+More about this repo.

+Accept licence first.

 ##LICENCE